ranja-sarkar/Classification/docs/chapter1.md

 In the world of data, a common pitfall is the confusion between statistical significance and practical significance.
 Statistical significance is the likelihood that a test result is not random (due to chance), determined by a threshold or p-value.
 Practical significance, on the other hand considers whether the difference or effect size is large enough to be meaningful and relevant in a real-world context.

 In a hypothesis test, making the wrong decision (false alarm) is the significance level or alpha.
 The significance level represents the level of evidence for rejecting the null hypothesis.
 It is a Type I error.
+The probability of making a Type II error is beta.

 The p-value indicates the strength of evidence against the null hypothesis, smaller p-value indicates stronger evidence.
 To accept alternative hypothesis, the p-value must be lower than alpha, meaning there is an effect 95 out of 100 times if alpha = 0.05.
 To accept the null, the p-value must be larger than alpha; if alpha is 5% and confidence level is 0.95 (95%), it means there is no effect 95 times out of 100.